charlescolley/HOFASM.jl/README.md

  * contraction.jl:
    Routines for computing the tensor contractions in the gradients
  * experiments.jl:
  Routines for running alignments between images, or the synthetic experiment framework developed by [Zass and Shashua](https://www.cse.huji.ac.il/~shashua/papers/matching-cvpr08.pdf).
 Currently supports testing for outliers, scalings, and normal noise.
+Note that Distributed routines must be run in the src folder because of how the @everywhere macro is being used.
 * triangles.jl:
   Contains functions for computing triangle angles between the points.
 Planning to add in methods to build triangles from Delaunay mesh and nearest neighbor graphs.